sicchio/DM997X-Thesis-FALL16/dm997X_ms_thesis_syllabus.md

 If you are student with a disability who is requesting accommodations, please contact New York University’s Moses Center for Students with Disabilities at 212-998-4980 or mosescsd@nyu.edu.
 You must be registered with CSD to receive accommodations.
 Information about the Moses Center can be found at http://www.nyu.edu/csd.
 The Moses Center is located at 726 Broadway on the 2nd floor.

-### PRINTED ASSIGNMENTS
+### PDFs
-Any printed assignments should always contain the following info, be saved as a pdf, and contain your name in the filename:
+Any printed assignments should be saved as a pdf, and contain your name in the filename:

-* Date
-* Your first and last name
-* DM 997X MS Thesis In Digital Media
-* Spring 2016
-* Duff
-* Title of project or assignment

-**File Naming**

 * All PDFs should be labeled as follows *firstnameLastname_assignmentName_date.pdf* (deangeladuff_resume_2015jan03.pdf)